Julia-PBN/Serial-Steno/readme.md

 Serial-steno come from serial, and steno.
 Steno is any way of writting which is faster than the conventional way.
 Usually, it's done by pressing chords on your keyboard, which get translated into words.
 But it is only a part of steno, chorded-steno.
 See Plover from the OpenSteno project.
-Serial-steno is also on computer, but instead of chording, you press each letters one by one.
-The speed is gain from briefs (and various shortening methods) which reduces the number of keypresses.
+Serial-steno is also on computer, but instead of chording, you press each letter one by one.
+The speed is gained from briefs (and various shortening methods) which reduce the number of keypresses.

 # How to use serial-steno?